 Ancona duck eggs are grade large and weigh roughly 70 grams.

-I would recommend a deep litter system inside of the duck house or coop.
-Ancona ducks can tend to be a little more messy with their droppings and splashed water than some other breeds.
+I would recommend a deep litter system inside the duck house or coop.
+Ancona ducks can tend to be a little messier with their droppings and splashed water than some other breeds.